planetfederal/desktop-documentation/docs/source/install/windows.rst

 Prerequisites
 -------------

-Boundless Desktop can run on any recent hardware/software combination.
+Boundless Desktop will run on most recent hardware/OS combinations.
 See :ref:`system_requirements.win` for more details.

 Install